gbarone42/CutCV2/README.md

 # CutCV2

-#### Rifinitura bordo scuro
+#### Rifinitura bordo scuro ImageMagick

+###### Prerequisites - Python 3.x: The script is compatible with Python 3.
+Ensure Python 3 is installed on your system.

 # Final Crop : Image Cropper Tool

-**`final_crop.py`** is a versatile Python script designed for cropping images.
-Utilizing the Wand library, a Python binding for ImageMagick, this tool enables precise cropping from any of the four sides (top, bottom, left, right) of an image.
+**`final_crop.py`** is a Python script designed for cropping images.
+Utilizing the Wand library enables precise cropping from any of the four sides (top, bottom, left, right) of an image.
 The script can handle individual files or process an entire directory of images, making it suitable for both single edits and batch processing tasks.

-#### Prerequisites
-Before using `final_crop.py`, ensure you have the following installed:
+#### Prerequisites, ensure you have the following installed:

-- Python 3.x: The script is compatible with Python 3.
-Ensure Python 3 is installed on your system.
 - ImageMagick: This is a dependency for Wand, used for image manipulation.
 - Wand: A Python library that provides the bindings for ImageMagick.